The Doukhobors' Land

 They regard Javakheti as a holy land and the village of Gorelovka to be the home of all Dukhobors scattered around the world.

-In general, their reverence for the environment in which they live is central to their spirituality.
-There are four mountains nearby—Holy Kurgan, Blue Kurgan, Ivanis Mountain and Big Abul.
-The Doukhobors consider these mountains to represent a sort of border of “The Doukhobors' Land.”
-The steppes are deemed a sacred place where their ancestors once defended themselves from enemies, but where, as pacifists, they also protested war and all categories of violence—and even burned weapons, for which they were severely punished by the government of Tsar Nicholas I.
+The steppes are deemed a sacred place where their ancestors once defended themselves from enemies, but also where, as pacifists, they protested war and all categories of violence—and even burned weapons, for which they were severely punished by the government of Tsar Nicholas I.

 Here, the new owners of their old houses, unfamiliar with the Doukhobors' culture, have set about destroying and changing the appearance of the village.
-Unique Russian-Ukrainian houses have been destroyed and neglected, old Russian fireplaces that once served as ovens have been turned into ornaments.
-The Doukhobors now watch sadly how the village of their ancestors have become made over.
+Unique Russian-Ukrainian houses have been destroyed and neglected, and old Russian fireplaces that once served as ovens have been turned into ornaments.
+The Doukhobors now watch sadly how the village of their ancestors has become made over.

 Learn more about Natela Grigalashvili at: www.youtube.com